 A word of caution

-Additionally please bear in mind that using such a server for a large company to store sensitive data like payroll or invoices might not be the best idea out there – get yourself a professional who will do that for you, invest in your future a bit and don’t be an idiot.
+Please bear in mind that using such a server for a large company to store sensitive data like payroll or invoices might not be the best idea out there – get yourself a professional who will do that for you, invest in your future a bit, and don’t be an idiot.
 Hackers more prolific than script kiddies and bots can be a bit of a problem.
-I am talking about actual hackers to whom your site will be exposed should it get enough visibility and not that one person who posted “I eat farts!” on your Facebook wall when you forgot to log out of that computer in the library.
+I am talking about actual hackers to whom your server will be exposed should it get enough visibility and not that one person who posted “I eat farts!” on your Facebook wall when you forgot to log out of that computer in the library.
 Keep that in mind when storing your data.

 Expanding the knowledge